timomeh/react-native-material-bottom-navigation/README.md

 | **`barBackgroundColor`** | Background color for the whole component, if the tab is active. | `string` | `backgroundColor` of BottomNavigation |

+## Notes

+- **If you store the active tab in your state, don't call `this.setState({ activeTab: ... })` in `onTabChange`.**
+  This would result in crazy animations and a temporary loop of updating the component.
+Simply use `this.state.activeTab = ...` in this case.
+This won't update the Component.

 ## Roadmap

 - Wrapper for [react-navigation](reactnavigation.org)